lcp

 While there are endless vegetable opportunities to pick from, these stand out:

-• Broccoli: Those little florets grab onto sauce like crazy
+• Broccoli: Those little florets grab onto the sauce very well

 • Carrots: Sweet enough to match the teriyaki vibe